BuBbL3briGhT/BUbBL3sCriPt/README.md

 | | | | | | | | | |-' `-. |   |   | | | |
 `-' `-` `-' `-' ' `-' `-' `-' '   ' |-' `-'

+## TODO

+- Fix failing tests that have been marked as pendin (it.skip) in test/f/parse.js

 ## Project Goals

 - Immutability